 BRITISH FASHION TRENDS IN THE EARLY 1980S

-Permed Hair, Bruised Finger Tips and Go Faster Stripes
+Permed Hair, Bruised Fingers and Go Faster Stripes!

 For this post, I'm going to take an amusing look back at the British fashion fads of the first half of the 80s, using original fashion related photos wherever possible, The first picture demonstrates that permed hair and mini skirts were highly popular.
 Leather, denim and shiny lycra were often the material of choice.